 There is a different path.
 It is the one based in science, psychology and best practices of athletic development.
 It is one that serves the needs of children for a lifetime, reduces injuries and burnout, increases enjoyment and motivation, and produces better athletes.
 Sound appealing?

 It is the path of multiple sport participation and less structured play.

 But don’t take my word for it.
 Below are some eye popping facts and statistics that should make every parent think twice about early sport specialization in sports like football, soccer, baseball, hockey and basketball, where athletes peak in their 20′s. (sources at the end of the article).

-First, here are four research excerpts that demonstrate how early specialization may negatively affect your child:
+First, here are five research excerpts that demonstrate how early specialization may negatively affect your child: